Your Core Is More Than Just Abs

 - **Core:** A broader group of muscles that includes the abs plus obliques, transverse abdominis, spinal erectors, diaphragm, pelvic floor, and hip stabilizers

-📝 Tip: You can have strong abs but a weak core — train all core muscles for full stability.
+📝 Tip: You can have strong abs but a weak core — it's essential to train all core muscles for full stability.

 🔹 Types of Core Exercises